-The following resources are specific to clergy sexual misconduct of adults:
+The following resources are specific to clergy sexual abuse:

 Margaret Kennedy’s thesis submitted in partial fullfillment of the requirements of PH.D at London Metropolitan University.
 You must create an account to download this document.
 This process is free of charge and well worth your time and effort.